Self-driving Uber car involved in fatal accident in Arizona

 Breaking News Emails

-A self-driving Uber vehicle struck and killed a pedestrian in a late-night accident in Tempe, Ariz.
+A self-driving Uber vehicle struck and killed a pedestrian in a late-night accident in Tempe, Arizona, police said on Monday.

 The accident is believed to be the first pedestrian fatality involving the burgeoning technology of autonomous vehicles.

-The automobile was in autonomous mode when it struck a woman who was crossing the street late Sunday night, Tempe police said.
+The gray 2017 Volvo XC90 SUV had an operator in the driver's seat and was traveling at about 40 miles per hour in autonomous mode when it struck a woman who was walking across the street late Sunday night, Tempe police said.
+The accident took place at Curry Road and Mill Avenue.

-The pedestrian, identified by police as 49-year-old Elaine Herzberg, was rushed to a hospital, where she died of her injuries.
+The pedestrian, identified by police as Elaine Herzberg, 49, was rushed to a hospital, where she was pronounced dead from her injuries.

-Police said an operator was in the driver's seat at the time of the collision, but the vehicle was in autonomous mode.
-Police also said the pedestrian was walking outside of the crosswalk when she was struck.
+Police said Herzberg was walking a bicycle across the street outside of the crosswalk when she was struck.

+Cameras on the SUV captured video footage of the accident from both inside and outside the vehicle, Tempe Police Sgt.
+Ronald Elcock told reporters during a press conference Monday night.

 Hours after the crash, Uber announced the suspension of all tests of its autonomous vehicles in Pittsburgh, Phoenix, San Francisco and Toronto.